 Pursuant to Virginia law and our Restated Articles of Incorporation, effective May 14, 2021, as amended by the Articles of Amendment of the Restated Articles of Incorporation, effective May 18, 2023 (as amended, the "Articles of Incorporation"), directors of the Company are to be elected by the holders of shares of common stock at the Annual Meeting to serve until the next annual meeting and until their successors are elected and duly qualified.
+On May 29, 2024, the Board appointed Marie Chandoha to the Board.
+Ms. Chandoha was recommended by executive officers of Dynex.
 On the recommendation of the Nominating & Corporate Governance Committee (the "Nominating Committee"), the Board nominated Byron L. Boston, Marie Chandoha, Julia L. Coronado, Alexander I. Crawford, Andrew I. Gray, Joy D. Palmer, and Smriti L. Popenoe for election by the holders of shares of common stock to the Board at the Annual Meeting.